 Tablets & Accessories

-For headphones, we recommend LilGadgets Kids Headphones because they are durable, have a max volume for kids, and you can connect multiple headphones to one device with no splitter (also available with Bluetooth).
+We recommend LilGadgets Connect+ Kids for headphones because they are durable, have a max volume for kids, and you can connect multiple headphones to one device with no splitter (also available with Bluetooth).
 Or, if your child doesn’t like traditional headphones, CozyPhones are another excellent option for the car!

-Bring an extra portable charger for charging tablets and other electronic devices.
-This one is lightweight and has two ports for charging, so you can easily pass it to the kids in the backseat.
+Don’t forget to bring an extra portable charger for charging tablets and other electronic devices.
+This Anker Kids’ Portable Charger is excellent because it has a bright BPA-free silicone cover making it easy to grip and easy to spot when it drops.
 Also, getting a car headrest holder for your tablet can prevent a sore neck.

 Other Entertainment Essentials